Burundi Trip Report: Travel Tips and Things to Do in Bujumbura

 Nightlife

-I’m definitely not a person who goes out a lot, but I just need to share another hidden gem in Bujumbura.
-There are a lot of bars and clubs, but my favorite was Arena Club.
-They also have a swimming pool, and it’s an upscale bar with both food and drinks, different events, and live music.
-If you fancy going out, this is your best bet in Bujumbura!
+I’m not usually someone who goes out much, but I have to share a hidden gem in Bujumbura.
+The city has plenty of bars and clubs, but my favorite was Arena Club.
+It’s an upscale venue with a swimming pool, great food and drinks, live music, and regular events.
+If you’re looking for a night out in Bujumbura, this is definitely your best bet!

 Traveling to Rwanda

-There used to be buses going to Rwanda but they had stopped running because of the safety reasons I guess, so my only option was a shared taxi.
-Ask a taxi driver to help you because it can be challenging to find the place where shared taxis leave.
-I ended up sharing a car with three lovely Burundian ladies who were on their way to Rwanda for a funeral.
-The trip to Kigali, Rwanda’s capital, went smoothly and I could enjoy some beautiful scenery on the way.
+There used to be buses from Burundi to Rwanda, but they had stopped running—likely for safety reasons—so my only option was a shared taxi.
+Finding the departure point can be tricky, so it’s best to ask a local taxi driver for help.
+I ended up sharing a car with three lovely Burundian women who were on their way to Rwanda for a funeral.
+The trip to Kigali, Rwanda’s capital, went smoothly, and along the way I was able to enjoy some beautiful scenery.

 Thanks for sharing this !
 So helpful for me since I’m considering going to Kigoma via Bujumbura from Rwanda.
 Your article mentions a lot of helpful info but I would like hearing how much time did you take to from one major city to another, like from Kigoma to Bujumbura for instance.